One fundamental way to grow your business is to have an effective customer acquisition strategy in place.

 Quora is a question-and-answer website and a place for people to share knowledge and contribute unique insights on almost any topic; it’s also a low-cost, high-ROI platform for acquiring new customers.

-A growing number of savvy business owners and marketers are using Quora to drive traffic to their site.
+A growing number of savvy business owners and marketers are using Quora to drive traffic to their sites.
 The idea is to funnel traffic to your website content (like a blog post or landing page) by answering questions posted on the Q&A site.

 The key is to scope out the right questions and answer them in a helpful yet non-promotional way, and to give Quora users a reason to click the link to your site.